Pix (payment system)

-Pix (/pt/) is an instant payment platform created and managed by the monetary authority of Brazil, the Central Bank of Brazil (BCB).
-It enables instantaneous payments and transfers in Brazilian real 24 hours a day and without interruptions, even outside banking hours, during holidays or weekends, with no fees.
+Pix (/pt/) is an instant payment platform created and managed by the Central Bank of Brazil (BCB).
+It enables free instant transfers between individuals in Brazilian real 24 hours a day without interruption, even outside banking hours and during holidays or weekends; payments made and received by legal entities may be subject to fees.

-Pix was announced in February 2019 and became fully operational on 16 November 2020.
-It rapidly became the main payment system in the country; by July 2024, Pix transactions had reached almost R$2.5 trillion per month, with more than 70% of the country (over 150 million people) actively using it.

-The "Pix" brand name and logo were created in-house by the Central Bank of Brazil in February 2020.
+Launched in November 2020, Pix was adopted by over 62% of Brazil's population within a year; by 2023, it overtook card transactions.
+By the first quarter of 2026, monthly Pix transactions reached almost R$3.4 trillion (approximately US$660 billion), a transaction volume equivalent to roughly one-quarter of the annual Brazilian GDP.

+Pix is the largest payment method in Brazil, processing 8.6 times more transaction value than credit and debit cards combined.
+The system has seen widespread adoption, with 200 million monthly active users (80% of the population) comprising 175 million individuals and 25 million institutions.

+Pix is considered one of the world's most successful instant payment systems and is credited with promoting financial inclusion, particularly for low-income people and informal workers.
+The system has been promoted as a model for other countries, and the BCB has signed agreements to share information about Pix with 65 foreign counterparts.

 Etymology

 Pix is not an acronym.
 The goal of the Central Bank at the time of its implementation was to associate the system with technology.
 One suggested name was "Pi" (for "Pagamentos Instantâneos", lit.
 'Instant Payments'), and another was "Tix" (for "Transações instantâneas X", lit.
 'Instant Transactions'); the chosen solution was to blend the two proposals, which led to the creation of "Pix".
 The x in the name is meant to represent multiplication or a mathematical variable, symbolizing the "various possible uses" of Pix, such as payments between individuals, businesses, and the government, among others.
 Some sources also relate the name Pix to the concept of a pixel, which is said to be reflected in the logo design.